 Chicago’s favorite typewriter poet

 I am a (type)writer.
 I have typewritten more than 10,000 spontaneous poems.
 In addition to poetry, I peddle surprise and delight.
-My offering is a spontaneous encounter, and an intimate, utterly unique artistic experience.
-Give me a prompt and I’ll give you a poem, and a private reading besides.
+My offering is a spontaneous encounter and an intimate, utterly unique artistic experience.
+Give me a topic and I’ll give you a poem, and a private reading besides.

 My patrons are my muses; together we co-create a moment suspended in time.
 You may have seen me in action on NBC 5’s Chicago Today or on WBBM.

 My name is Kro (they/them), and I have been writing for 20 years.
 I own 16 typewriters and counting.
 I have an MA in Linguistics and an MFA in Creative Writing.
-I got my start typing poems on the streets with my friends, and from there poetry bloomed into my full-time job,
+I got my start typing poems on the streets, and from there, poetry bloomed into my full-time job.

-My poetry chapbook, Tales From the Abandoned Greenhouse (2024) is my newest work, available through Bottlecap Press.
-I host the Poetic Devices podcast; it follows my (type)writing journey as I discuss the philosophy, methodology, and stories of being an on-demand typewriter poet.
+My poetry chapbook, Tales From the Abandoned Greenhouse (2024), is my newest work, available through Bottlecap Press.
 I am also the author of Prayer Wheel (2022), an art/essay/poetry/activity book about the turning of the seasons, Buddhism, and Druidry.

 Kro sits behind a large banner that says Come Get A Poem.
 It is a bright summer day and they are writing poetry at West Loop Art Fest.
 Their typewriter is a blue Brother Charger 11.